amirahnasihah/frontend-development/02-frontend-with-react/06-forms-handling/REREADME.md

 export default App;
 ```

 In the `App` component, we import and render the `Form` component within a `<div>`.
-You can modify the surrounding JSX and add additional components as needed.
+You can modify the surrounding javascript and add additional components as needed.

 By implementing controlled components in React, you can easily handle form input and manage the form state using React's state management capabilities.
 This approach provides a reliable way to capture user input and perform actions based on the submitted form data.